 As a little demonstration, I decided to show y’all the power of vinegar in my kitchen.
 I have tile countertops that I hate but that I have to live with.

 The grout gets disgusting.
+There’ s just no way around it!
 This is keeping it real y’all.

 I soaked the area in vinegar and let it sit for 5 to 10 minutes.
 I then wiped off the area and scrubbed on the grout lines a little with a scrub sponge.

-Oh so much better!
-Now they actually look like you would want to prepare food here!
+Oh, so much better!
+That’s the power of cleaning with vinegar in a real-life kitchen.
+Now those counters actually look like you would want to prepare food here!

 I hope that helps y’all to see just what vinegar can do for you – naturally!
-No need to worry about harsh chemicals when you clean with all natural vinegar.
+No need to worry about harsh chemicals when you use vinegar to clean.

 Want to see my favorite cleaning supplies and products?